Sagaing Fault: Seismicity

 A lesser-known earthquake on July 18, 1930, in the Ayeyarwady Region killed about 50 people.
 According to the National Centers for Environmental Information database, there is no magnitude assigned to this event.
 The book Southeast Asia Association of Seismology is the only published work mentioning this event.

 The largest earthquake in the sequence, an 7.6 quake, struck on January 28, 1931, next to Indawgyi Lake, resulting in large landslides and ground failures.
 There were no casualties in this earthquake.

 Another violent earthquake of unknown magnitude occurred 146.5 km north of Pyu.
 It was felt in Mandalay and Thanatpin.
 Six brick buildings sustained damage.
 On August 19, another tremor caused cracks to appear in buildings in Mandalay and lightly affected Kalaw.
 The city was rocked another time, resulting in the collapse of the Shwe Sandaw Pagoda in Taungoo.

 Several short tremors woke people up in Taungoo, Pyuntaza and Nangyun.

 Two powerful earthquakes north of Mandalay measuring 7.3 and 7.7 occurred on September 12, 1946.
 The doublet earthquake sequence would remain as one of the largest in the country.
-Not much about this event is known due to sparse records.
+Not much is known about this event due to sparse records.

 Looking back at the historical records of earthquakes, the years 1906 and 1908 saw two major events in the northernmost end of the Sagaing Fault.
 The 1906 Putao earthquake on August 31 had an estimated moment magnitude of 7.0, and the 1908 earthquake measured 7.5.

-The 1908 earthquake resulted in the accumulation of stress towards the south, where the future 1931 quake would take place.
+The 1908 earthquake resulted in stress accumulation towards the south, where the 1931 quake would occur.
 Similarly, the 1946 earthquake rupture segments were directly south of the 1931 rupture.
-The first mainshock in the 1946 doublet sequence then triggered the second mainshock due to the sudden increase in stress levels on the fault.
+The first mainshock in the 1946 doublet sequence triggered the second mainshock due to a sudden increase in stress on the fault.

 Ten years later, an 7.1 earthquake near Mandalay killed at least 40 people.
 That earthquake broke a segment south of the 1946 rupture.
 In 1991, a small seismic gap between the two 1946 ruptures generated an 7.0 earthquake, partially re-rupturing a small section of the 1946 quakes, killing two.

 The 2012 Shwebo earthquake had a moment magnitude of 6.8 and ruptured the fault north of Mandalay.
-A detailed and thorough evaluation of the event suggested the rupture was estimated at 45 km-long.
+A detailed and thorough evaluation of the event suggested that the rupture was 45 km long.
 The centroid moment tensor solution suggested the earthquake ruptured a north–south trending and sub-vertical fault that steeply dipped to the east.